Your Guide to a Heart-Healthy Grocery List

 To eat for better heart health, you need a fridge and pantry stocked with heart-healthy foods.
 Fruits, vegetables, and fish or chicken are obvious places to begin, but from there the supermarket aisles get a little more confusing.

-Johns Hopkins nutritionist Joshua Nachman, M.S., C.N.S. put together a grocery list that will make you feel confident about your choices for heart-healthy foods.
+Johns Hopkins registered dietitian Kathleen Johnson, M.A., R.D., L.D.N. , put together a grocery list that will make you feel confident about your choices for heart-healthy foods.

-“The key is to think about what you can eat,” says Nachman.
+“The key is to think about all the foods you can eat,” says Johnson.
 “That mind-set will set you up for success.”

-Here are his top suggestions for turning your weekly grocery run into an adventure in heart-healthy foods.
+Here are her top suggestions for turning your weekly grocery run into an adventure in heart-healthy foods.

 Foods That Lower Blood Pressure

 You’ve likely heard that added salt can get in the way of any effort to lower blood pressure.
-But what’s not discussed much are foods that lower blood pressure naturally, says Nachman.
-You’ll want to look for foods filled with heart-protective antioxidants, vitamins, and the minerals potassium, magnesium and calcium.
+But what’s not discussed much are foods that lower blood pressure naturally, says Johnson.
+You’ll want to look for food filled with heart-protective fiber, vitamins, and the minerals potassium, magnesium and calcium.
 Try:

-Fat has gotten a bad rap over the years, but in supporting a heart-healthy lifestyle.
-These unsaturated fats—monounsaturated and polyunsaturated are the two main types—reduce the amount of bad LDL cholesterol in the blood, which in turn can help lower the risk of heart disease.
-Nachman says the following “good fats” should be considered kitchen staples.
+Fat has gotten a bad rap over the years, but some good fats play a crucial role in supporting a heart-healthy lifestyle.
+Unsaturated fats — monounsaturated and polyunsaturated are the two main types — reduce the amount of bad, low-density lipoprotein (LDL) cholesterol in the blood, which in turn can help lower the risk of heart disease.
+Johnson says the following “good fats” should be considered kitchen staples.

-- Olive oil (if possible, buy unfiltered, extra virgin, cold pressed, unrefined olive oil, which Nachman says is the highest quality)
+- olive oil (if possible, buy extra virgin, cold pressed olive oil, which Johnson says is the highest quality)

-- Fatty fish, like salmon, trout and tuna
+- fatty fish, such as salmon, trout and tuna

-Tip: If you have a habit of succumbing to impulse purchases (like that bag of tortilla chips cleverly placed near the tomatoes and avocados in the produce section), Nachman suggests shopping with an actual list—and sticking to it.
+Tip: If you have a habit of succumbing to impulse purchases (such as that bag of tortilla chips cleverly placed near the tomatoes and avocados in the produce section), Johnson suggests shopping with a list — and sticking to it.